Reflections on Art of Practice: The Future of Work

 Art of Practice Detailed Agenda Announced

-Current and future leaders from across the Commonwealth will converge on March 14, 2025, at the Tower Club Tysons Corner for the Art of Practice forum.
+Seasoned and emerging leaders, from practices of all sizes, sole proprietors, allied organizations, educators, etc. from across the Commonwealth will converge on March 14, 2025, at the Tower Club Tysons Corner for the Art of Practice forum.
 The program is intended to cultivate strong leaders, identify solutions to common business challenges, advance business practices, and fuel collaboration across the profession.

 Registration is now open for the day-long event in Northern Virginia.
 Space is extremely limited, so early registration is strongly encouraged.
 Tickets are available to members and non-members.
 Participants can earn 6 learning units.